Jeiwan/uniswapv3-book/content/docs/milestone_3/slippage-protection.md

 Which means that Uniswap V3 pools don't fail when slippage tolerance gets hit and simply executes swap partially.

-Final place where we need to use `sqrtPriceLimitX96` is when calling `SwapMath.computeSwapStep`:
+Another place where we need to consider `sqrtPriceLimitX96` is when calling `SwapMath.computeSwapStep`:

 ```solidity
 (state.sqrtPriceX96, step.amountIn, step.amountOut) = SwapMath